Devin Nunes: Role in Trump–Russia investigation

 Nunes had met his source for the information one day earlier at the White House grounds, with a spokesman for Nunes claiming this provided "a secure location" to view the material.
-Although Nunes had characterized his intelligence sources as whistle-blowers whose identities he had to protect, The New York Times reported that they were actually White House officials Ezra Cohen-Watnick and Michael Ellis, while The Washington Post reported that along with Cohen-Watnick and Ellis, a third man, National Security Council lawyer John Eisenberg, was involved.
+The New York Times later reported that his sources were two White House officials, while The Washington Post reported that a third man, National Security Council lawyer John Eisenberg, was also involved.